flereofc/maverick/README.md

 - You do **not** remove or alter this copyright notice.
 - You do **not** sell or commercially redistribute the code or substantial portions of it, rebranded or otherwise.

 Any redistribution must prominently attribute the original author and link to the official repository.
-If you build on this project and share your version, state plainly that it is based on Maverick by [YOUR NAME].
+If you build on this project and share your version, state plainly that it is based on Maverick by flere.

 Any use not covered above requires prior written permission from the author.